Coronavirus: Andhra farmer fears he contracted infection, dies by suicide

 No cases of the infection were reported in Andhra Pradesh or Telangana.
 The three cases of the virus reported in India so far are all from Kerala.

-A 50-year-old man in Andhra Pradesh’s Chittoor district allegedly committed suicide on Tuesday over fears that he had contracted the novel coronavirus infection, the Hindustan Times reported.
+A 50-year-old man in Andhra Pradesh’s Chittoor district allegedly died by suicide on Tuesday over fears that he had contracted the novel coronavirus infection, the Hindustan Times reported.

 He was a farmer from Seshamnaidu Kandriga in Thottambedu block and was allegedly disturbed after reading reports about the disease.
 Officially called COVID-19, the disease has led to 1,115 deaths and there has been nearly 45,000 confirmed cases since it was first reported in January.
 But of the deaths, only two were outside mainland China.